kahlertfr/depth-aware-motion-deblurring/README.md

 bin/motion-deblurring ../images/mouse-left.jpg ../images/mouse-right.jpg
 ```

-#### two-phase-kernel
+#### two-phase-kernel  !! deferred !!

-This part of the Depth-Aware Motion Deblurring Algorithm can be used completly independent of the whole algorithm
+This part of the Depth-Aware Motion Deblurring Algorithm can be used completely independent of the whole algorithm

 ```bash
 make two-phase-kernel